Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 <iframe src="/assets/plots/vietnam/vietnam_emotion_counts.html" width="100%" height="600" frameborder="0"></iframe>

-Not suprisingly, negative emotions dominates positives ones for Vietnam war films with fear being very high.
+Not suprisingly, negative emotions dominate positive ones for Vietnam war films with fear being very high.
 It is expected for movies talking about war and crude realities of death, violence or trauma.
-Positive emotiosns are also well present.
-This could be because war movies also tend to represent a bit of positivity inside the atrocities of war such as friendship and camaraderie between soldiers and may explain why trust is relatively high.
+Positive emotions are also well present.
+This could be because war movies also tend to represent a bit of positivity inside the atrocities of war such as friendship and camaraderie between soldiers.
+Can this be a reason why trust is relatively high?
+It's highly possible.

 <iframe src="/assets/plots/vietnam/vietnam_emotion_counts_by_decade.html" width="100%" height="600" frameborder="0"></iframe>

 We note that positive emotions tend to increase over time, while negative emotions decrease.
-This could suggest that as tragic events such the Vietnam War, become more distant in the past, their portrayal shifts, focusing less on its horrors and dedramatizing .
+This could suggest that as tragic events such as the Vietnam War, become more distant in the past, their portrayal shifts, focusing less on its horrors and dedramatizing it.
 Similarly, trust shows an upward trend over time, while anger diminishes.
-The representation of the war appears to become less raw over time and less focused on negative aspects, possibly because the emotional impact of the war is less important for audiences who are no longer directly affected by it.
+The representation of the war appears to become less raw over time and less focused on negative aspects.
+Why?
+Possibly because the emotional impact of the war is less important for an audience who feels less related to it.

 ### Sentiment Analysis

 <iframe src="/assets/plots/vietnam/vietnam_combined_sentiment_by_decade.html" width="100%" height="600" frameborder="0"></iframe>

-Negative and positive emotions remain relatively constant over time, which suggests that, regardless of the period, war will always be portrayed as something deeply negative, which makes sense.
+Negative and positive emotions remain relatively constant over time, which suggests that, regardless of the period, war will always be portrayed as something deeply negative.
+That makes sense!

 <div style="display: flex; gap: 10px;">
   <iframe src="/assets/plots/gender_equality/gender_equality_top_movie_genres_by_negative_sentiment.html" width="100%" height="600" frameborder="0"></iframe>
   <iframe src="/assets/plots/gender_equality/gender_equality_top_movie_genres_by_positive_sentiment.html" width="100%" height="600" frameborder="0"></iframe>
 </div>

 The most noticeable changes between these graphs are the swaped positions between Comedy, Action/Adventure and War.
 In negative sentiments, Comedy plays a much smaller role, while War and Action/Adventure genres are predominant.
-So, obviously movies that focus on depicting war itself in its tough realities are far more negative than those that turn it into comedies, where the action/war side is less important, but that is common sense.
+So, obviously movies that focus on depicting war itself in its tough realities are far more negative than those that turn it into comedies, where the action/war side is less important.
+Again, that seems to make sense!

 <iframe src="/assets/plots/vietnam/vietnam_sunburst_genres_sentiment_emotions.html" width="100%" height="600" frameborder="0"></iframe>

 All genres are associated with more negative than positive sentiments.
-The most negative one is War while other genres, such as Drama or Action are less association with negativity, maybe focusing more on positive sides like brotherhood, courage or hope.
-Comedy is the only one that has more positive than negative but not by a significant amount, which suggest that event in comedies, Vietnam War is treated as something very serious and dark.
+The most negative one is War while other genres, such as Drama or Action are less associated with negativity, maybe focusing more on positive sides like brotherhood, courage or hope.
+Comedy is the only one that has more positive than negative but not by a significant amount, which suggests that event in comedies, Vietnam War is treated as something very serious and dark.